 - Should not be misleading

-Fix your site so it fits the instructions above.
-When it has been fixed fill in this application form in order to whitelist your site.
+First of all fix your site so it fits the instructions above.
+When it has been fixed fill in this application form in order to whitelist your blog.
 Fill in your details and add exact URL’s to pages where you display the acceptable ads.
-If your site is accepted you will be added to the whitelist and ads on your site will then start showing to the Adblock users.
-Quick process but it will let you sleep better at night knowing that your text ads are displayed to all your visitors.
+If your site is accepted, you will be added to the whitelist and ads on your site will then start showing to the Adblock users.
+It’s a very quick process and it will let you sleep better at night knowing that your text ads are displayed to all your visitors.